Skip to main content

 How Reclaim prioritizes Scheduling Links

-Meeting events booked on your calendar via Scheduling Links will never be overbooked by another Reclaim smart event - including Habits, Tasks, Smart 1:1s, or other Scheduling Links - even if those are events are Critical (P1) events.
+Meeting events booked on your calendar via Scheduling Links will never be overbooked by another Reclaim smart event - including Habits, Tasks, Smart Meetings, or other Scheduling Links - even if those are events are Critical (P1) events.

 So, if you send a critical Scheduling Link to someone - but already have a low priority Scheduling Link meeting booked on the calendar - that critical link wonโ€™t show the lower-priority meeting as an available time slot.